shoutem/shoutem.github.io/_posts/1-2-2-Theme.md

 # Theme

 The React Native components style is usually defined as a static variable along with the component itself.
 This makes it easy to build self contained components that always look and behave the same way.
-On the other hand, it complicates building themeable (or skinnable) components that could have multiple styles which could be customized without touching the component's source code.
+On the other hand, it complicates building customizable (or skinnable) components that could have multiple styles which could be customized without touching the component's source code.

 ![alt text]({{ site.baseurl }}/img/ui-toolkit/theme.jpg "Theme"){:.docs-component-image}